ttarabbia/360-Neurohealth-LogSeq/pages/Spontaneous nystagmus.md

 	- [[Intensity]]
 	- [[fixation]]
 - [[Peripheral vestibular nystagmus]] typically horizontal, decreases with fixation, increases when patient looks in direction of the fast phase
-- 360 NEURO HEALTH©2 (Reference: Dr. Bogle, 2019)•If present, make note effects of FIXATIONi.If nystagmus decreases (or ceases) with fixation.
-Or, this can be stated as nystagmus increases without fixation.ii.Note: using video goggles/Frenzel lenses are the most helpful, considering that testing in room light allows the patient to fixate.
-In more acute peripheral vestibular events or central pathology, you may be able to observe spontaneous nystagmus without technology. •Refer to chart below for more guidelines (Dr. Bogle, 2019).•Note: If congenital nystagmus is present, the nystagmus will increase w/fixation; decrease w/convergence, and there is typically a “null” point (an area the patient can look and stop the nystagmus).
+- Note: [[congenital nystagmus]] will typically increase w/fixation; decrease with convergence and there is typically a “null” point (an area the patient can look and stop the nystagmus).
 - ![image.png](../assets/image_1639601232446_0.png) (Dr. Bogle, 2019)